svaraborut/next-cf/README.md

 | ✅ `regionCode`     | `geo.region`    | The ISO 3166-2 ↗ code for the first-level region              |
 | ❌ `timezone`       |                 |                                                               |

-The `geo` and `ip` parameters have been rendered available to all tRPC requests via the default context.
+The `geo`, `cf` and `ip` parameters have been rendered available to all tRPC requests via the default context.

-> [!TIP]
-> Other parameters are still available in the outer request but due to the Next.js manipulation of the request will be
-> quite tricky to extract them requesting the patching of `next-on-page` files and probably also Next.js itself.